curl/curl/docs/ECH.md

 ```

 Note that when you do that, there can be a mismatch between OpenSSL versions
 for applications that check that.
-A ``git push`` for example will fail so you
+A ``git push`` for example fails so you
 should unset ``LD_LIBRARY_PATH`` before doing that or use a different shell.

 ```bash